pretix/pretix-docs/docs/topics/products.md

 #### Option C: Registered customers & memberships

-You can also do this by requiring that customers have a customer account and an active membership.
+You can also do this by requiring that customers have a [customer account](customer-accounts.md) and an active membership.
-You can find more information on this mechanism in the Use case: Season tickets article.
+You can find more information on this mechanism under [season tickets](products.md#season-tickets).

 ### Time slots